Directions and industry requirements are regularly updated

 - travelling close together in a vehicle

-- high-touch surfaces such as door handles, seats, seat belts, headrests, steering wheels and fuel filler lids and caps when refueling
+- high-touch surfaces such as door handles, seats, seat belts, headrests, steering wheels and fuel filler lids, caps and fuel pumps when refueling

 - handling belongings, tools and equipment in and out of vehicles